MicrosoftDocs/memdocs/autopilot/device-preparation/overview.md

 New features in Windows Autopilot device preparation include:

 - **Utilizing enrollment time grouping in Intune** - Device is added to a security group at enrollment time and configuration is delivered immediately.
 This feature provides a faster and more reliable setup.
+For more information, see [Enrollment Time Grouping](#enrollment-time-grouping).
 - **Out of the box granular reporting** - Out of the box reporting and monitoring with near real-time status of deployments, including applications and scripts details and deployment time.
 This feature provides improved troubleshooting.
+For more information, see [Windows Autopilot device preparation reporting and monitoring](reporting-monitoring.md).
+- **Support for Government Community Cloud High (GCCH) and Department of Defense (DoD) environments** - Windows Autopilot device preparation supports [GCCH and DoD](/mem/intune/fundamentals/intune-govt-service-description) environments.

 ## Key features and capabilities